nthai-resola/agent-development-kit-crash-course/smart-research-assistant/memory-bank/progress.md

 - **CLI Interface**: A basic CLI is functional and can accept user input.
 - **Logging**: A logging system is configured to output to both a file and the console.
 - **Search Agent**: The `SearchAgent` has been updated to correctly use the pydantic-ai API for extracting structured data from search results and has been successfully tested.
+- **Configurable Processing Modes**: The orchestrator now supports `search-only`, `auto-detect`, and `full-processing` modes, with `search-only` as the default to improve efficiency.
+- **Enhanced Orchestrator Logic**: The `OrchestratorAgent` has been updated with more sophisticated query analysis, conditional agent coordination, and graceful error handling.
+- **Complete Search-Only Implementation**: Fully implemented and tested search-only mode to streamline simple information retrieval queries and improve performance.
+- **Terminal Agent Logging**: Added detailed agent logging to the terminal with configurable verbosity, allowing users to see agents' activities and decision-making processes during research tasks.

 ## What's Left to Build